 The value of the compensation will depend on whether your carelessness contributed to causing the accident.
-If you are proved to be partially at fault for causing the accident then you may not be able to recover any damages at all.
-In case the legal concept of comparative negligence applies, your compensation will be calculated based on the defendant’s contribution to the accident.
+If you are proved to be partially at fault for causing the accident, then you may not be able to recover any damages at all.
+However, if the legal concept of comparative negligence applies, your compensation will be calculated based on the defendant’s contribution to the accident.

-On the other hand, a manufacturing defect means that there was a deviation from the intended design during the assembling of the motorcycle and the modification rendered the vehicle dangerous and contributed to the accident.
+On the other hand, a manufacturing defect means that there was a deviation from the intended design during the motorcycle assembling, and the modification rendered the vehicle dangerous and contributed to the accident.